0xCB-dev/docs.keeb.supply/README.md

 ## Differences from the default Doks starter

 ### Font
 Default Doks ships Jost.
 This site uses **Atkinson Hyperlegible** (`@fontsource/atkinson-hyperlegible`), self-hosted via a Hugo module mount.
-The Jost font files are excluded from the build via `excludeFiles` in `config/_default/module.toml`.
+The Jost font files are excluded from the build via `files = ["! fonts/vendor/jost/**"]` on the doks-core static mount in `config/_default/module.toml`.
+The Atkinson woff2 files are preloaded in a `layouts/_partials/head/resource-hints.html` override.

 ### Brand colours
 Two custom colours replace the Doks defaults throughout: